BetonQuest/BetonQuest/docs/_snippets/Tutorials/download.md

-!!! hint "You can paste the given link ingame to download the complete example"
+!!! hint "Run this command to download the complete example"
+    The example is not working?
+Get the complete solution by running this command.<br>